Our Club motto is “We Drive Excitement” and to us the word “Motorsport” does not only mean car racing, it means “driving excitement”!

 Competitors are grouped by similar lap times.
 The number of cars in a group that goes out on the circuit at any one time varies depending on the length of the circuit and the lap speed of the Group.

-HSV Owners Club of NSW (Inc. HDT) participates in the CAMS NSW Supersprint Series from which points are gained toward the Clubs Motorsport Championship each year.
-The benefit of this Series is that provides competition at a State level and members can compete for a State Championship in their particular class if they wish to do so.
+HSV Owners Club of NSW (Inc. HDT) participates in the Motorsport Australia NSW Supersprint Championships from which points are gained toward the Clubs Motorsport Championship each year.
+The benefit of these Championships is they provide competition at a State level and members can compete for a State Championship in their particular class if they wish to do so.
 Members can also set official State Records at the various tracks where they compete.

 Whilst our Multi-Club Track Days are based on a supersprint format, they are not competitive other than in terms of trying to improve your own personal best lap time.

-For drivers who want the challenge of competition and the camaraderie of being with a great group of drivers from our Club, competing in the CAMS NSW Supersprint Championships is the answer.
+For drivers who want the challenge of competition and the camaraderie of being with a great group of drivers from our Club, competing in the Motorsport Australia NSW Supersprint Championships is the answer.

 Members need to register for the following year’s Series once registrations open late in November.
 Registration details will be forwarded to Members immediately they become available.
-Registrants are emailed direct by the club hosting each round with entry documentation, and are eligible for our Club’s Supersprint Championship as well as the CAMS NSW Championship.
+Registrants are emailed direct by the club hosting each round with entry documentation, and are eligible for our Club’s Supersprint Championship as well as the Motorsport Australia NSW Supersprint Championship.

 The HSV Owners Club encourages members who wish to participate in Hill Climbs to join in the Multi Club events that are organised by the Wollongong Sporting Car Club on the Huntley Hill situated on Avondale Road, West Dapto NSW.
 At Huntley there are no cliques, just friendly people who don’t take the competition too seriously.
 The way fair dinkum grass roots entry level club motorsport should be.